 Site icon Circuit Ideas for You

-Also, you can easily power this circuit with a 12V battery or a 12V DC power supply.
+Also the circuit work with 12V battery or 12V DC power.

 Circuit Working: